pac4j/javalin-pac4j/README.md

 The `javalin-pac4j` project is an easy and powerful security library for [Javalin](https://javalin.io) web applications which supports authentication and authorization, but also logout and advanced features like session fixation and CSRF protection.

-It's based on Java 8 and the **[pac4j security engine](https://github.com/pac4j/pac4j) v4**.
+It's based on Java 11 and the **[pac4j security engine](https://github.com/pac4j/pac4j) v5**.
 It's available under the Apache 2 license.

 [**Main concepts and components:**](http://www.pac4j.org/docs/main-concepts-and-components.html)

 1) A [**client**](http://www.pac4j.org/docs/clients.html) represents an authentication mechanism.
 It performs the login process and returns a user profile.
 An indirect client is for UI authentication while a direct client is for web services authentication:

-&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - OpenID - Google App Engine - LDAP - SQL - JWT - MongoDB - Stormpath - IP address
+&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - Google App Engine - LDAP - SQL - JWT - MongoDB - Stormpath - IP address

 2) An [**authorizer**](http://www.pac4j.org/docs/authorizers.html) is meant to check authorizations on the authenticated user profile(s) or on the current web context:

 &#9656; Roles / permissions - Anonymous / remember-me / (fully) authenticated - Profile type, attribute -  CORS - CSRF - Security headers - IP address, HTTP method

+3) A [**matcher**](http://www.pac4j.org/docs/matchers.html) defines whether the `SecurityHandler` must be applied and can be used for additional web processing

-3) The `SecurityHandler` protects an url by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
+4) The `SecurityHandler` protects an url by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
 If the user is not authenticated, it performs authentication for direct clients or starts the login process for indirect clients

-4) The `CallbackHandler` finishes the login process for an indirect client
+5) The `CallbackHandler` finishes the login process for an indirect client

-5) The `LogoutHandler` handles the logout process.
+6) The `LogoutHandler` handles the logout process.

 Just follow these easy steps to secure your Javalin application: